Code-Institute-Submissions/user-centric-frontend-project/README.md

 The testimonial section is the section in which the gym has a more personal approach with the website user.
 Two different users and a personal trainer left their terstimony to detail their experience, succes history and impressions with the gym.
 So, future users may remove their objections and subscribe/join the Gym service.

+#### Main Colors used

+- > #fff : White - Mainly used to beautify words.
+- > #ff8c00 : Used as rgb(255, 140, 0) on navbar as a worm color.
+- > #fa709a :
+- > #fee140 :
+- > #3a3e42 :
+- > #d8d0b8 :

+##### Linear gradients

+- > Features : background-image: linear-gradient(to right, #fa709a 0%, #fee140 100%); A worm and strong color to keep the attention throught the website and feel welcome as well as triggered to be part of the gym.
+- > Video Section : background-image: linear-gradient(120deg, #f6d365 0%, #fda085 100%); A worm but different linear gradient from the feature section.
+It was made purpositaly to keep the attention of the reader and not keep he or she tired.
+- > footer : background-image: linear-gradient(-20deg, #2b5876 0%, #4e4376 100%); different from the entire section.
+A could color to contrast and bring the attention to the reader.

 ### Features Left to Implement